-After that initial cooling-off period, if you decide you want to cancel before the minimum term of your initial contract is passed, then you will be charged termination.
+After that 14-day cooling-off period, if you decide you want to cancel before the minimum term of your initial contract is passed, then you will be charged termination fees.
 This is likely to be calculated in accordance with how many months you have left on your contract.

 You are also entitled to cancel your service without penalty if you receive slower than 50% of your download speed for three consecutive days or more and Virgin cannot fix the problem within 30 days.<3>Download speed

 Virgin Media’s speeds are generally very fast – a lot faster than those widely available through the Openreach network that supplies services to BT, Sky, TalkTalk and most other providers.
 This is because Virgin Media uses a different network of cables capable of providing far faster speeds.
 As a result, you have a good chance of receiving the advertised average speed.

 Virgin does offer a Minimum Guaranteed Download Speed that states you should receive no less than 50% of the advertised speed.
 If you do receive less for more than three consecutive days and Virgin cannot fix the problem within 30 days, you are entitled to cancel your contract without penalty.